 A few notes about “fit”

-Inlet Height: Ford made a series of frame changes in each production year and introduced longer bolts and shims which raise the radiator.
+Inlet Height: Ford made a series of frame changes in each production year and introduced longer bolts and shims that raise the radiator.
 While shim thickness was never detailed in the Ford releases, the recommended bolts lengthen by as much as 1/4″.
 Shims may be required to raise your radiator and frame to align the inlet and water neck.
+Failure to install the shims may result in a neck to fan interference.

-Lower hose length: To many a water pipe is a water pipe but not all water pipe connections are the same.
-The slight differences in the illustration may seem inconsequential but this may affect the angle of the rubber hose.
+Lower hose length: To many a water pipe is a water pipe but not all Model A water pipe connections are the same and we have seen Model B engine pipes on Model A cars.
+The slight differences in the illustration may seem inconsequential but this will affect the angle of the rubber hose when it joins to the outlet.

 Compounding all of these production issues, your Model A may have aftermarket products that are out-of-tolerance, have a mixing-and-matching of parts from different years or have frame twist or frame spread.

-Any or all of these factors may result in a “fit” issue.
+Any or all of these factors may result in a “fit” issue on one of the 2,432,814 Model As produced before 1930.